Integrated Waste Management Facilities

 White-bellied Sea Eagle Monitoring

-The DCM will also be designed to ensure that the reclamation will be safe and any residual settlements and movements will not affect the operation and service of I·PARK1.
-Precast concrete structure will be used for the seawall and breakwater construction to minimize underwater acoustic disturbance to Finless Porpoise and water quality impacts during construction.
+The DCM has been designed to ensure that the reclamation is safe and any residual settlements and movements will not affect the operation and service of I·PARK1.
+Precast concrete structure has been used for the seawall and breakwater construction to minimize underwater acoustic disturbance to Finless Porpoise and water quality impacts during construction.

-In addition, fish fry and fingerlings will be released at the deployed artificial reefs within the proposed South Lantau Marine Park and at the eco-shoreline to be constructed under I·PARK1 to further enhance the fisheries resources in South Lantau waters.
+In addition, fish fry and fingerlings will be released at the artificial reefs to be deployed within the South Lantau Marine Park and at the eco-shoreline constructed under I·PARK1 to further enhance the fisheries resources in South Lantau waters.

 To evaluate the effectiveness of the artificial reefs deployment and fish restocking as fisheries enhancement measures, a series of monitoring works including fisheries resources monitoring by gill netting and hand lining, artificial reef structural monitoring by side-scan sonar and fish restocking monitoring by hand lining will be conducted.